pnp/powershell/documentation/Set-PnPMicrosoft365Group.md

 ```

 ### -Description
-The Description of the group to set
+The Description of the group to set.

 ```yaml
 Type: String